-Pub 557, Tax-Exempt Status for Your Organization explains the rules and procedures that apply to organizations applying for exemption from federal income tax under section 501 of the Internal Revenue Code.
-Forms 990, 990 EZ, 990 PF, 1023, 1024, 8871, 8872.
+Pub 557, Tax-Exempt Status for Your Organization - explains the rules and procedures for organizations that seek recognition of exemption from federal income tax under section 501 of the Internal Revenue Code.

+Forms 990-EZ, 990-PF, 1023, 1024, 8871, 8872

-Pub 559, Survivors, Executors, and Administrators provides helpful information for reporting and paying the proper federal income taxes if you are responsible for settling a decedent's estate.
+Administrators - provides helpful information for reporting and paying the proper federal income taxes if you are responsible for settling a decedent's estate.
 This publication answers many questions that a spouse or other survivor faces when a person dies.